-More than half of the British public want to ban Muslim women from wearing the niqab in the UK, a poll by YouGov has found.
+More than half of the British public want to ban the niqab in the UK, a poll by YouGov has found.
 A whopping 57% of Brits want to completely ban the niqab, with only 25% being opposed to the idea.

-With the wearing of the niqab banned in France in 2010, many believe that France has the right idea.
+With France banning the niqab in 2010, many believe that France has the right idea.
 Issues about security and terrorism have been raised amidst claims that it is difficult to identify with a woman wearing a niqab and the women that choose to do so should ‘respect British culture’ by abandoning their own cultural attire.

 There is also the belief that women who wear the niqab are oppressed and that Islam is a sexist religion that needs Western intervention to liberate women from feeling pressured – or even forced – into wearing something that renders them invisible and unapproachable.